 How many people would say, “Well, if that person didn’t want to have sex, then they shouldn’t have said yes to cuddling”?
 Or “If that person didn’t want to have sex, then they shouldn’t have been kissing their partner at the time”?
 Or even, “Well, those two are a couple, so it wasn’t rape, it was just one of them doing something they didn’t really want to do to make their partner happy.
 That happens with every couple, in all kinds of ways”?

 And frankly, putting rape culture aside for a second, what can we expect in a culture where physical affection is sexualized so totally and undeniably in the collective social consciousness?
-The physical touch escalator can only exist as long as the most common mindset among the public is to read all forms of non-casual physical affection and sensual touch as innately sex-motivated, and as long as most people believe in that sex-motivation bullshit, people are going to end up raped and assaulted by their own romantic partners or intimate friends or people they’re casually romantically/sexually interested in, just for wanting and engaging in some nongenital physical affection.
+The physical touch escalator can only exist as long as the most common mindset among the public is to read all forms of non-casual physical affection and sensual touch as innately sex-motivated, and as long as most people believe in that sex-motivation bullshit, people are going to end up raped and assaulted by their own romantic partners or intimate friends or people they’re casually dating, just for wanting and engaging in some nongenital physical affection.